aphrochl/SolveMyProblem/README.md

 - **Directory**: `./frontend`

 ### 7. **Backend**
-- **Description**: The core backend service managing the platform's overall functionality.
+- **Description**: The core backend service.
 It interacts with the PostgreSQL database.
 - **Port**: `3007`
 - **Directory**: `./backend`
 - **Environment Variables**: